pierml/pierml.github.io/_posts/2019-15-10-IPTables-on-linux-Debian.md

 ---
 layout: post
-title: Configure iptables on Debian 9
+title: Iptables on Debian 9
 date:   2019-10-15 17:30
 description: |
  How to configure iptables on Linux Debian 9.